-The remuneration report describes the principles and structure of the remuneration system for Vonovia SE Management Board and Supervisory Board members while explaining the structure and amount of individual remuneration granted and owed to Management Board and Supervisory Board members for the 2021 fiscal year.
-This report has been prepared by the Management Board and Supervisory Board in accordance with the requirements of Section 162 of the German Stock Corporation Act (AktG) and complies with the recommendations of the German Corporate Governance Code (GCGC) as amended on December 16, 2019.
+The remuneration report describes the principles and structure of the remuneration system for Vonovia SE Management Board and Supervisory Board members while explaining the structure and amount of individual remuneration granted and owed to Management Board and Supervisory Board members for the 2022 fiscal year.
+This report has been prepared by the Management Board and Supervisory Board in accordance with the requirements of Section 162 of the German Stock Corporation Act (AktG) and complies with the recommendations of the German Corporate Governance Code (GCGC) as amended on April 28, 2022.
 In addition, the guidelines of the Working Group on Sustainable Management Board Remuneration were taken into account in their current version.

-The remuneration report and attached report on the audit of the remuneration report conducted by KPMG AG Wirtschaftsprüfungsgesellschaft in accordance with the requirements of Section 162 (3) AktG both in terms of form and content can be found on the Vonovia SE investor relations website (https://investoren.vonovia.de/en/corporate-governance/annual-general-meeting/).
+The remuneration report and attached report on the audit of the remuneration report conducted by KPMG AG Wirtschaftsprüfungsgesellschaft in accordance with the requirements of Section 162 (3) AktG both in terms of form and content can be found on the Vonovia SE investor relations website at ☐ Investor-Relations-Website.